Abigayle-Mercer/jupyter-server-ai-tools/README.md

 A Jupyter Server extension for discovering and aggregating callable tools from other extensions.

-This project provides a structured way for extensions to declare tools using `ToolDefinition` objects, and for agents or other consumers to retrieve those tools — with optional metadata validation.
+This project provides a structured way for extensions to declare tools using `Tool` objects, and for agents or other consumers to retrieve those tools.

 ______________________________________________________________________

 ## ✨ Features

-- ✅ Simple, declarative `ToolDefinition` API for registering callable tools
+- ✅ Simple, declarative `Toolkit` API for registering callable tools
+- ✅ Toolkit registration with unique names
-- ✅ Automatic metadata inference from Python function signature and docstring
+- ✅ Retrieve toolkits by name and capabilities
-- ✅ `find_tools()` for discovering tools from all installed Jupyter server extensions
-- ✅ `run_tools()` for executing tools from structured call objects (supports sync, async, and multiple tool call formats)
-- ✅ Built-in support for OpenAI, Anthropic, MCP, and Vercel tool call schemas
-- ✅ Custom parser support for user-defined tool call formats
 - ✅ Clean separation between tool metadata and callable execution
-- ✅ Optional JSON Schema validation to enforce tool structure at definition time
+- ✅ Optional tool capability filtering (read, write, execute, delete)

 ______________________________________________________________________